DannyBen/code-smells/doc/Special Case.md

 # Special Case

-Wake addresses the complex conditional situation as a _Special Case_ code smell with two symptoms - a complex `if` statement and/or value checking [before doing the actual work](./required-setup-or-teardown-code.md) [[1](#sources)].
+Wake addresses the complex conditional situation as a _Special Case_ code smell with two symptoms - a complex `if` statement and/or value checking[before doing the actual work](Required%20Setup%20or%20Teardown%20Code.md) [[1](#sources)].

 ## Causation

 There was a need for a special case to handle.
 A hotfix that was never adequately fixed could also be the reason for the smell.

 ## Problems

-### **Comprehensibility**
+### Comprehensibility

 The method is doing a specific task, but there is "one special case" to consider.

-### **Increased Test Complexity**
+### Increased Test Complexity

 Special case has to have an extra special test.